Fragmentation of fully heavy tetraquarks: The TQ4Q1.1 functions as a case study: Summary and new directions

 Future developments will aim to consolidate the bridge between exotic hadron structure and the high-energy regime of QCD, building upon the multifaceted potential offered by the new {\tt TQ4Q1.1} functions.
 These tools open promising avenues for investigating not only the fragmentation mechanisms responsible for the emergence of fully heavy tetraquarks, but also the underlying dynamics of hadronization and gluon radiation in the forward domain.
 Advancing our grasp of exotic matter production will require increasingly accurate modeling of perturbative and nonperturbative effects, calling for a broader and more refined treatment of the many theoretical components involved.

-A central priority is the enhancement of uncertainty quantification, in particular, MHOUs.
+A central priority is a further refinement of uncertainty quantification, especially for F-MHOUs.
 As shown in recent studies~\cite{Kassabov:2022orn,Harland-Lang:2018bxd,Ball:2021icz,McGowan:2022nag,NNPDF:2024dpb,Pasquini:2023aaf}, new methodologies for the propagation and statistical treatment of theoretical uncertainties are increasingly being established as standard practice.
 These developments should soon be extended to the case of exotic-hadron fragmentation.
-In our formalism, the explicit role of LDMEs as hadron-specific, nonperturbative parameters allows one to build dedicated strategies for tracing and reducing theoretical errors channel by channel.
+In our formalism, the explicit role of LDMEs as hadron-specific, nonperturbative parameters, together with their interplay with F-MHOUs, enables dedicated strategies to trace and reduce theoretical errors channel by channel.

 Another crucial upgrade will come from the inclusion of color-octet configurations in the NRQCD expansion for tetraquark states.
 Although the present {\tt TQ4Q1.1} release focuses on the color-singlet channels at LO, the inclusion of higher Fock-state components is expected to affect the magnitude and shape of the FFs, especially for the scalar and tensor states.
 Once reliable LDME estimates for octet configurations become available, we plan to incorporate them into a consistent framework, extending the predictive power of our approach.